Tuition Payments and Financial Aid

 Student employment during college helps prepare students for full-time employment following graduation; therefore, we expect students to act professionally and responsibly in regards to their student employment assignments.

-- All students who are interested in student employment must complete the online student employment application and reapply for student employment each year.
+- All students who are interested in employment must complete the online student employment application and reapply for student employment each year.
 Completed applications will be emailed to the supervisor of the department(s) for which you are applying.
 You may apply to two different departments.

 - Student Employment positions are for the entire academic year.
 At the end of the spring semester job information for the fall of the next school year will be posted.
 New students will receive information in the summer regarding available positions.